-When it comes to dialing in your “backend” marketing machine and increasing conversions, email will be your best friend.
+When it comes to dialing in your “backend” marketing machine and increasing conversions, email marketing will be your best friend.
 It’s where most of your sales will come from and where most of your profit maximizers will be purchased.

 In fact, one marketing report states that 4.24% of visitors from email marketing buy something, compared to only 2.49% of visitors from search engines and .59% from social media.